-Most (if not all) language partners use CAT (Computer-Assisted Translation) tools to manage the translation process.
+Most (if not all) language partners use CAT (Computer-Assisted Translation) tools.
 CAT tools extract translatable text from common file formats to present the translator with a “clean” source text free of code and formatting.
-In addition to making the translator’s work easier, CAT tools provide cost-saving benefits to the client.
-If certain segments of text appear multiple times across the content, these will be translated once then subsequently auto-populated to save time and effort.
-Built-in termbases and QA tools ensure consistency, and translation memories facilitate re-use of repeated content or partially updated content.
+This makes the translator’s work easier.
+CAT tools also provide cost-saving benefits to the client.
+If certain segments of text appear multiple times across the content, these will be auto-populated as the translator works, saving time and effort.
+Built-in termbases and QA tools ensure consistency and translation memories facilitate re-use of repeated content or partially updated content.

 Not all software formats are compatible with standard CAT tools.
 File types supported by the market leader, SDL Studio, can be seen here.
 Prior to the actual translation, a localization project manager works with clients’ files to convert strings to compatible formats, usually XML or XLIFF.
 This task, coupled with testing to be sure that all translatable text is exported, is part of a step generally referred to as “localization engineering.”

 Software localization engineering

 For websites requiring frequent updates, or for older or less flexible websites that don’t support content export, proxy solutions facilitate the seamless capture and translation of website content on an ongoing basis.
 Similarly, for apps undergoing frequent updates, emerging platforms support continuous localization.
 These include solutions like Phraseapp, Transifex, Mojito, and Serge (this last solution is open-source).
 In this case, the client contracts with the platform directly and our translators are provided access to the translation interface.
 Automated solutions can look like black boxes themselves.
-MTM LinguaSoft’s localization engineers can help you sort through the process and identify the best fit for your needs.
+MTM LinguaSoft’s localization engineers can help you sort through the process and choose the best fit for your needs.